iot-edge-foundation/iot-edge-nmea/README.md

 # iot-edge-nmea

-This Azure IoT Edge module parses NMEA message from multiple ports and outputs them as events.
+This Azure IoT Edge module parses NMEA messages from multiple ports and outputs them as events.
 This module is an IoT Edge implementation of this [nmea library](https://github.com/sandervandevelde/nmeaparser).

 ## Introduction